 ACE question number 1 answer: C (3): Half the rate

 ACE question number 3 breakdown: This question comes directly from chapter 10 on progressing and developing training programs.
-I hope that you studied in memorized what you need to do to progress each goal of training, because most people don’t.
+I hope that you studied and memorized what you need to do to progress each goal of training because most people don’t.
 Most people focus on memorizing what the textbook lays out in tables and charts.
-In this makes common sense.
+This makes common sense.

 ACE question number 1 answer: A (1): 5%

 ACE question number 4 breakdown: In my personal opinion, the ACE textbook does not do the best job at showing which muscles cause certain movements.
 In the textbook, you will see brief information about the external and internal rotation tests, as well as the rotator cuff.